 They say that it takes a village to raise a child, however in today’s society, villages are few and it is common to have to look after your child without the support of others.
-This is a core belief behind parenting therapy, as it acts as an objective support system that helps relieve some of the burden of taking care of your child alone, and it helps establish a healthy relationship and bond between you and your child/ children.
+This is a core belief behind parenting therapy.
+It acts as an objective support system that helps relieve some of the burden of taking care of your child alone and it helps establish a healthy relationship and bond between you and your child/children.

 - Dealing with mental illness/ mental illness diagnosis